Work, study, and live in Washington, D.C.

 - The Dr. James Curry Endowed Scholarship, an award up to $2,500 established to honor Dr. Curry's leadership of the Washington internship program for nearly 30 years. *Students participating in a summer internship may be considered for this award.

 - The Jack and Lynn Fields Washington, D.C.
-Scholarship, a $3,500 award made possible by the generosity of The Honorable Jack Fields (B.A.
+Scholarship, an award up to $3,500 made possible by the generosity of The Honorable Jack Fields (B.A.
 '74, J.D.
 '77).

 - The Baylor in Washington Pre-Law Scholarship, an award of up to $3,000 offered to 1-2 Pre-Law students each semester.